briannval/simple-quiz-system/README.md

 X and Y requirement
 X = question
 Y = quiz
 - As a user, I want to be able to create a quiz.
-  Example of ADD multiple X to Y, where X = questions, and Y = quiz.
-Users will be able to add X to Y in a sense.
+(IMPLEMENTED) Example of ADD multiple X to Y, where X = questions, and Y = quiz.
+Users will be able to add multiple questions.
 - As a user, I want to be able to attempt another user's quiz.
-  Example of LIST all the X in Y
+(IMPLEMENTED) Example of LIST all the X in Y, where X = questions, and Y = quiz.
+Users will be able to see all the questions.
 - As a user, I want to be able to get feedback on my attempt.
+(IMPLEMENTED)
-- As a user, I want to see all the quizzes that I have created.
+- As a user, I want to see all the quizzes that are available to try (IMPLEMENTED)
+- As a user, I want to be able to star a quiz I have just attempted (IMPLEMENTED)
 - As a user, I want to be able to create questions.
-- As a user, I want to be able to star a quiz I have just attempted
+(IMPLEMENTED)